sabinpoudel/Human-Information-Processing-Project/README.md

 A smooth decrease in loss suggests that optimization is numerically stable.
 There is no clear evidence of unstable training, divergence, or strong oscillation.

-**Conclusion:** The logistic-regression model is learning, and training is numerically stable.
+Takeaway: The logistic-regression model is learning, and training is numerically stable.

 ---